Local-Order Auxiliary Losses Can Improve Autoencoder Reconstruction: NeurIPS Paper Checklist

-\item {\bf Experimental setting/details} \item[] Question: Does the paper specify all the training and test details (e.g., data splits, hyperparameters, how they were chosen, type of optimizer, etc.) necessary to understand the results? \item[] Answer: \answerNo{} \item[] Justification: All details will not fit.
-Code is provided. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not include experiments. \item The experimental setting should be presented in the core of the paper to a level of detail that is necessary to appreciate the results and make sense of them. \item The full details can be provided either with the code, in appendix, or as supplemental material. \end{itemize}
+\item {\bf Experimental setting/details} \item[] Question: Does the paper specify all the training and test details (e.g., data splits, hyperparameters, how they were chosen, type of optimizer) necessary to understand the results? \item[] Answer: \answerYes{} \item[] Justification: The paper states data generation or public data source, train/validation splits, preprocessing, optimizer, batch size, seeds, mixture grids, validation protocols, and model-weight selection in \S~\ref{sec:experimentwater}, \S~\ref{sec:experimentclimate}, \S~\ref{sec:experimental_methodology}, and Appendix Tables~\ref{tab:hyperparameters_mse_fdse}--\ref{tab:hyperparameters_aux_structural}.
+The supplemental code README gives the corresponding experiment entry points and points readers to each script's command-line help for exact path and checkpoint arguments. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the paper does not include experiments. \item The experimental setting should be presented in the core of the paper to a level of detail that is necessary to appreciate the results and make sense of them. \item The full details can be provided either with the code, in appendix, or as supplemental material. \end{itemize}